maliahavlicek/ci_mentor_insights/PORTFOLIO_2_JAVASCRIPT_ESSENTIALS.md

 ### Manual Testing

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.

+There are 3 ways you can document your testing:
+**1. Markdown**
-A particularly useful form for describing your testing process is via scenarios, such as:
+Describing your testing process is via scenarios, right here such as:

 1. Contact form:
     1. Go to the "Contact Us" page
     2. Try to submit the empty form and verify that an error message about the required fields appears
     3. Try to submit the form with an invalid email address and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid and verify that a success message appears.

+**2. Use Spreadsheets**
 Here is a [Manual Testing Template](https://docs.google.com/spreadsheets/d/1vc1IVL-ydQwWeWMqnk_GRox6HE6qxDLpchGse8Crayo/edit#gid=296578096) that you can use as a starting point to keep track of your testing efforts.
 Make a copy of it in your own account and update as needed to reflect the browsers you are testing and features.

+**3.Use Github Agile Tools**
+Create Custom Issue Template and A Pojrect Board in git hub.[Here's a brief overview](https://docs.google.com/document/d/1nDS5tZeMO77Dfq85IZGMSV6C41XaPm9FwcpR3k-UTVc/edit?usp=sharing) I put together on how to do this

-It's ok to spot check specific functionality across devices and browsers but each page should be viewed as a whole for each device/browser combo at least once.
+It's ok to spot check specific functionality across devices and browsers but each page should be viewed as a whole for each device/browser combo at least once too.

 A quick way to check if items are exceeding the screen width of a project is to run this javascript in the console for various screen emulations: